There are four broad categories of false news, according to Media Professor Melissa Zimdars of Merrimack College.

 Clickbait: Outrageous headlines and stories designed to get readers to click open links to a particular webpage.
 Also referred to as a strategically placed hyperlink.
 Often uses exaggeration, questionable headlines, misleading social media descriptions, or fictitious images.

-strong>Confirmation Bias: When researchers or students seek out information that only confirms their existing beliefs.
+Confirmation Bias: When researchers or students seek out information that only confirms their existing beliefs.

-Fake News/Hoax News: Sources that intentionally fabricate information, disseminate deceptive content, or distort actual news reports.
+False News/Hoax News: Sources that intentionally fabricate information, disseminate deceptive content, or distort actual news reports.

 Parody/Satire: Sources that use humor, irony, exaggeration, ridicule, and false information to comment on current events.
 While they often use false headlines, they are created to poke fun at current events or people, not to convince readers that the information is true.